Last Updated on February 7, 2023 by Jeremy

 Overall, we highly suggest visiting this park in order to support the conservation effort to help reintroduce this gorgeous animal back into Uganda!

 Thinking of taking a safari in Africa?
 Check out Churchill Safaris who we used for our own private tour of Uganda.
-Or, if you're looking to head out with a group to save a bit of cash, check out Intrepid Travel or G Adventures!
+Or, if you're looking to head out with a group to save a bit of cash, check out G Adventures!
 And since this is an adventure activity, do not forget to pick up travel insurance before you depart as well!